Authorized Capital for a Private Limited Company

 Prior to the amendment, it was mandatory to deposit the stipulated ₹100,000 in the company’s bank account.
 Now that the provision is repealed, it’s merely enough to state the paid capital on the papers.

-As a result of this provision, many businesses have begun to favor private limited corporations over other corporate forms like limited liability partnership (LLP) enterprises because acquiring financing in the latter is extremely difficult.
-Due to its limited liability, favorable tax treatment, and high level of client credibility, a private limited company has traditionally been preferred.
+As a result of this provision, many businesses have begun to favour private limited corporations over other corporate forms like limited liability partnership (LLP) enterprises because acquiring financing in the latter is extremely difficult.
+Due to its limited liability, favourable tax treatment, and high level of client credibility, a private limited company has traditionally been preferred.
 The mandate to eliminate the minimum capital requirement has undoubtedly broadened the scope of private limited companies and given them a little advantage over other corporate organizations.

 Process of Altering Authorized Capital